imagineeeinc/matrix-rain/README.md

 Then press the button in the top right again to close the panel.

+The app also generates a URL in the URL bar so you can copy to save the graphical changes (not the hide mouse setting), read [customizing through url](#customizing) for more on url based customizations.

 Now have fun hacking the matrix.

 <h2 align="center">Customizing API</h2>